 Do you burn firewood?
-Here is a list of best-burning wood to use as well as firewood tips.
+Here is a list of best wood to burn, sorted by high, medium, and low heat value.

 Firewood Tips: Wood Burning

-- How much is a cord of wood?
-One cord of wood burned as firewood provides the heat equivalent to that produced by burning 200 to 250 gallons of heating oil, depending on the type of hardwood you are using.
+- What is heat value?
+It depends on the type of wood.
+A cord of wood with “high heat value” provides the heat equivalent to that produced by burning 200 to 250 gallons of heating oil.
+Other heat values are listed above.

 - Cutting wood: Freshly cut wood contains up to 50 percent moisture and must be seasoned to 20 to 25 percent moisture content before burning.
 Wood containing more than 25 percent moisture is wet, or green, and should never be burned in a fireplace or wood stove.